Rules for entering the Nordic Nature Photo Contest 2019

 Format: Only digital photos can be entered.
 The file size uploaded for judging by the judging panel must be 1400 pixels on the longest side, maximum 1.5 MB.

-The camera's best resolution is to be used, the images can be cropped up to 40%, but should be at least 2300x3600 pixels, about A4 size.
+The camera's best resolution is to be used, the images can be cropped, but should be at least 2300x3600 pixels, about A4 size.

 Image Adjustment: Images should be as true to nature as at the time of being shot.
 Information about montage (fusing of several images, HDR, stitching), multiple exposures and double exposure, and any major changes made in Photoshop must be given.
 Removing or adding elements of nature, for example, animals, parts of animals, plants, clouds, snowy weather etc. is not allowed.